Malachiparks1999/CodingPractice/readme.md

-# CODING PRACTICE
+# C CODING PRACTICE

-Within this repository is a bunch of tiny programs to help sharpen my skills.
+Within this repository is a bunch of tiny programs to help refine my C skills.
 The prompts for these coding projects come from the following locations:

 | Site Name | URL |